netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

       */15 * * * * /bin/sh /absolute/path/to/magento/cron.sh

-Every 15 minutes the DHL extension will collect all orders which are ready for shipping (according to the configuration), create shipments and transmit them to DHL.
+Every 15 minutes the DHL extension will collect all orders which are ready for shipping (according to the configuration), create shipments, and transmit them to DHL.
 The automatic mode will not include shipments that require customs declarations.

-If you want to change the timing for the automatic shipment creation, or you need a better monitoring of the execution, you can installl the extension `Aoe_Scheduler`_.
+If you want to change the timing for the automatic shipment creation, or you need a better monitoring of the execution, you can install the extension `Aoe_Scheduler`_.

 .. _Aoe_Scheduler:  https://github.com/AOEpeople/Aoe_Scheduler